romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 })
 ```

-`between` also works with numeric, dates and time columns, it takes array of two elements.
+`between` also works with numeric, dates, and time columns, it takes an array of two elements.

-Both elements can be of same type as column, or a sub query, or a raw query.
+Both elements can be of the same type as a column, a sub-query, or a raw query.

 ```ts
 Table.where({